Jimmy London (rock singer)

-Bruno Munk London (born 5 June 1975), known professionally as Jimmy London, is a Brazilian musician, ex lead singer and co-founder of the hardcore punk band Matanza.
+Bruno Munk London (born 16 July 1976), known professionally as Jimmy London, is a Brazilian musician, ex lead singer and co-founder of the hardcore punk band Matanza.
 In addition to his musical career, he was also the host of Pimp My Ride Brasil and the voice of "Fornalha", a character in the cartoon The Jorges, both appearing on MTV Brasil.
 He has also acted as a record producer, including the EP of garage rock band De'la Roque, whose drummer, Jonas, also plays in Matanza.

 Controversy

 He earned a reputation for having an explosive temper after two distinct incidents.
 In the first, he had a misunderstanding which nearly turned into a fight with the lead singer of NX Zero, Di Ferrero, at a football match.
 In the second, he got into an argument with the hosts of TV show Rockgol, Paulo Bonfá e Marco Bianchi, live on national TV.
-This was viewed by some as a possible marketing ploy designed to promote Pimp My Ride Brasil, which he hosted.
+This was viewed by some as a possible marketing plot designed to promote Pimp My Ride Brasil, which he hosted.